Nomifactory/Guides/guides/PlayingOnDev.md

 `minecraft/journeymap` directory | Journeymap waypoints
 `minecraft/config/jei/bookmarks.ini` | JEI Bookmarks

 To automate this process, feel free to use one of the migration scripts provided by this project: [Omnifactory-Migrator](https://github.com/capSAR273/omnifactory-migrator).
 Note this is a community member's project and is not officially supported by the Omnifactory team.
-If you find issues please report them on the migrator project page.
+If you find issues please report them on the migrator project [issues page](https://github.com/capSAR273/omnifactory-migrator/issues).

 ### Server Installation